aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 For new projects, we need to `create-react-app my-react-app --scripts-version my-react-scripts-fork`.

-You can take a look at [my-react-app](https://github.com/aaccurso/my-react-app) which already uses `aaccurso-react-scripts`.
+You can take a look at `my-react-app` which already uses `aaccurso-react-scripts`.

+{% include github-repo-card.html name="my-react-app" %}

 Quite easy!